vincentspereira/Algorithmic-Trading-System/docs/PROD_READINESS_PLAN.md

 This plan is designed to be executed by specialized teams.
 The following steps will be handed off to the appropriate modes for completion:

-1.  **Infrastructure Setup**: Configure and deploy the Dockerized environment, including networking, storage, and secret management.
+1.  **Infrastructure Setup**: Ongoing configuration and deployment of the Dockerized environment, including networking, storage, secret management, and the implementation of monitoring and alerting systems.
-2.  **Data Pipeline Implementation**: Build and verify the Kafka-to-AI model data pipeline.
-3.  **Risk Management System Integration**: Implement the real-time risk monitoring and control system.
-4.  **Trading Engine Connection**: Validate and harden the FastAPI to Interactive Brokers gateway connection.
-5.  **Strategy Execution Backend**: Deploy and test the no-code strategy execution engine.

 ---
 *Document Version: 1.0*
-*Status: Initial Draft*
+*Status: Updated - July 2025*